CRISES IN THE CAPITALIST SYSTEM

 • Triple Entente: France, Russia (1890 treaty), and later Britain joined through the Entente Cordiale.

-These alliances were meant to guarantee mutual protection but instead created an atmosphere of suspicion and increased arms production, creating a war ready Europe.
+Military alliances were meant to guarantee mutual protection but instead created an atmosphere of suspicion and increased arms production, creating a war ready Europe.

-4. The French Revenge Movement.
+4. French Revenge Movement.

-5. The Balkan Crisis (Balkan Nationalism).
+5. Balkan Crisis (Balkan Nationalism).

 Austria-Hungary sought to dominate Serbia.